 - Direct PLUS loans

 When a Return of Title IV funds is due, Mendocino College and the student may both have a responsibility for returning funds.
 Funds that are not the responsibility of Mendocino College to return must be returned by the student.
 Mendocino College exercises its option to collect from the student any funds Mendocino College is obligated to return, and funds required for Mendocino College to return will become a debt on the student’s account which the student will be responsible for paying.
-This charge is not reported to the Department of Education and simply remains as a debt on the student’s account with Mendocino College.
+This charge is not reported to the Department of Education and simply remains as a debt on the student’s account with Mendocino College until it is repaid.
+As mentioned above, students who fail to pay their unearned funds during the 45th day period will be reported to the National Student Loan Data System (NSLDS) and referred to the Debt Resolution Services for collection.